-Gordon Wilmsmeier is Professor of Maritime Logistics at Kühne Logistics University.
+Gordon Wilmsmeier is Associate Professor for Shipping and Global Logistics at Kühne Logistics University.
 In addition, he holds the Kühne Professorial Chair in Logistics at the School of Management, Universidad de los Andes at Bogotá, Colombia.
 Further, he is the Director of the Project Development Office of the University´s Vice-presidency for Research and Creation.

 From 2011 to 2017, Professor Wilmsmeier worked as Economic Affairs Officer in the Infrastructure Services Unit at the United Nations Economic Commission for Latin America and the Caribbean (UN-ECLAC).
 Previously, he worked at Edinburgh Napier University’s Transport Research Institute (TRI), Scotland and as consultant for UN-ECLAC, UNCTAD, UN-OHRLLS, the World Bank, Adelphi Research, JICA, IDB, CAF, OAS.